WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 3.md

 Without hesitation, [[Redacted]] struck down the administrator, pilfering his iron ingots before fleeing into the wilderness.
 This act of aggression, which would later become known as the "Just Iron Incident," planted the seeds of resentment that would ultimately doom the season.

+The aftermath was immediate and contentious. [[shihaam_me]] wanted to ban [[Redacted]] over the theft, while [[Anoojfunaid]] expressed regret for inviting [[ToadGod]] to the server, as ToadGod opposed the ban.

+### Class in Economics

+One of the most divisive early discussions centered around [[ToadGod]]'s suggestion to use diamonds as the server's official currency.
+This seemingly innocuous proposal split the server into two camps, with heated debates erupting in the group chat.
+During these discussions, players were shocked to discover that [[ToadGod]] believed that popular SMP (Survival Multiplayer) series on YouTube were not scripted.

+### New Server Rules

+By April 13, the growing tensions necessitated the establishment of formal server rules:

+- Just play peacefully
+- Don't do unwanted PvP
+- Don't start war unless both parties want it
+- Trade with whatever you like
+- Don't attack villagers
+- Don't kill someone else's farm animals, loot them
+- Don't mock Islam!
+Anyone who attempts will be banned

 ### Spawn Disagreement

 Meanwhile, chaos erupted among the [[Spawn Mason]]s.
-What began as a practical security concern escalated into a full-scale factional split. [[Nausham]] and [[GurdhaanRamzee]] argued passionately that establishing bases too close to spawn posed an unacceptable risk – any new players joining the server could easily locate and raid their precious stockpiles.
+What began as a practical security concern escalated into a full-scale factional split. [[Nausham]] and [[Anoojfunaid|GurdhaanRamzee]] argued passionately that establishing bases too close to spawn posed an unacceptable risk – any new players joining the server could easily locate and raid their precious stockpiles.
 Despite the [[Spawn Mason]]s' ideals of community and cooperation, the fear of theft proved too compelling to ignore.

 The disagreement grew heated.
-Unable to convince their fellow Masons of the danger, [[Nausham]] and [[GurdhaanRamzee]] made the fateful decision to abandon spawn entirely.
+Unable to convince their fellow Masons of the danger, [[Nausham]] and [[Anoojfunaid|GurdhaanRamzee]] made the fateful decision to abandon spawn entirely.
 In this moment of division, they sensed an opportunity and joined forces with [[Redacted]], effectively resurrecting the infamous [[Nazi]] faction that had terrorized previous seasons.

 The old powers were returning, and with them, the old conflicts.

+## Technical Issues

+### Inventory Bug

+An alarming bug emerged where players' inventories would be completely wiped upon logging out of the server.
+This technical issue added another layer of instability to an already chaotic season.

+### Login Exploit

+On April 14, the [[Nazi]] faction discovered an exploit in the login plugin that allowed players to avoid taking damage entirely.
+This game-breaking vulnerability gave them a significant advantage in potential conflicts and further undermined the server's precarious balance.

+## Major Events

 ### Operation Search And Rescue

 Not long after establishing their renewed faction, disaster struck the [[Nazi]] leadership. [[Redacted]] found himself trapped deep within a cave system, without tools and with dwindling food supplies.
 Death by starvation seemed imminent.

-In response, [[Nausham]] and [[GurdhaanRamzee]] mounted what would become known as "Operation Search and Rescue" – a desperate mission to extract their leader from the depths.
+In response, [[Nausham]] and [[Anoojfunaid|GurdhaanRamzee]] mounted what would become known as "Operation Search and Rescue" – a desperate mission to extract their leader from the depths.
 What they lacked in preparation, they made up for in determination.

 Sadly, determination alone cannot mine stone.

 The rescue attempt ended in catastrophic failure, with all three players perishing in the darkness.
 The valuable ores they had mined were lost, scattered among the stone corridors where their bodies had fallen.
 The operation would go down in SarCraft lore as one of the most disastrous rescue missions ever attempted.

+### DUPES DUPES DUPES

+On April 13, the [[Nazi]] faction stumbled upon something that would alter the very fabric of SarCraft's economy – a powerful duplication glitch.
+This exploit allowed them to create hundreds of identical items in moments, a secret weapon that could grant them unlimited resources.

+A new objective emerged – find rare items worth duplicating.
+The search for Enchanted Golden Apples began, these legendary items being the ultimate prize for their duplication scheme.

 ### The Egg Heist

-Undeterred by their recent failure, the [[Nazi]] faction devised a strategy that would secure their dominance for the remainder of the season.
+Undeterred by their recent failures, the [[Nazi]] faction devised a strategy that would secure their dominance for the remainder of the season.
 Using the server seed, they located the closest End portal to spawn and embarked on a treacherous journey – "The Great Migration."

 #### The Great Migration